 Occupancy rates.
 In 2019, the occupancy rates of our hotels experienced a steady quarter-to-quarter increase, subject to normal seasonal fluctuations.
 However, the occupancy rates of our hotels decreased from 74.0% during the fourth quarter of 2019 to 37.2% during the first quarter of 2020.
 This decrease was primarily due to the significant drops in levels of business and leisure travel during the COVID-19 outbreak in China.
 As a result of Chinese government's effective control of the pandemic and the recovery of the tourism industry and consumer confidence in general, the occupancy rates of our hotels steadily returned to 67.1%, 77.9% and 75.7% in the second, third and fourth quarters of 2020, respectively, indicating our strong recovery after the pandemic became largely contained within China.
 The occupancy rates of our hotels, however, decreased to 60.0% in the first quarter of 2021, primarily due to the rebound of COVID-19 in certain areas of and the government's "stay-at-home" policy during the Spring Festival in China.
 As the impact of COVID-19 subsided, occupancy rates of our hotels returned to 76.9% in the second quarter of 2021.
-We expect the occupancy rates of our hotels rotering the Spring Festival in China.
-As the resurgence of COVID-19 across various cities in China in July and August 2021.
+We expect the occupancy rates of our hotels returned to 76.9% in the second quarter of 2021.
+We expect the occupancy rates of our hotels returned to 76.9% in the second quarter of 2021.
+We expect the occupancy rates of our hotels returned to 76.9% in the second quarter of 2021.
+We expect the occupancy rates of our hotels returned to 76.9% in the second quarter of 2021.
+We expect the occupancy rates of our hotels returned to 76.9% in the second quarter of 2021.